 When making an application, organisations could be asked to provide the same type of information required by the Driver and Vehicle Licensing Agency (DVLA) for licensing a vehicle under the Disabled Passenger Vehicle (DPV) taxation class (for exemption from Vehicle Excise Duty (VED)).
-To license a vehicle in the DVP taxation class, an organisation needs to make a signed declaration on the organisation's letter-headed paper.
+To license a vehicle in the DVP taxation class, an organisation needs to make a signed declaration on the organisation's letterheaded paper.
 The declaration for a badge application needs to say that they are an organisation concerned with the care of disabled people (who would meet one or more of the eligibility criteria prescribed in the regulations that govern the Blue Badge scheme) and that they will be using the vehicle solely for the purpose of transporting those people.
 This should be signed by a Board Member or Trustee of the organisation.
-The model application form and the online application facility available on Gov.UK both have specific declarations for organisational applicants.
+The model application form and the online application facility available on Gov LIK both have specific declarations for organisational applicants on Gov.UK both have specific declarations for organ isational applicants. contd